microsoftgraph/entra-powershell/module/Entra/docs/Set-EntraUserLicense.md

 ## EXAMPLES

 ### Example 1: Add a license to a user based on a template user
+This example shows how to add a license to a user.

 ```powershell
 PS C:\> $LicensedUser = Get-EntraUser -ObjectId "TemplateUser@contoso.com"
 PS C:\> $User = Get-EntraUser -ObjectId "User@contoso.com"